 Ideation: Decision for a pitch-style ideation process at the hackathon.
 Participants can indicate if they have a project idea for the hackathon and provide a short description as part of the registration form.

-Mentoring: Identification and invitation of a diverse group of individuals who can provide mentorship related to cyber security, various programming languages, design, entrepreneurship, marketing and others.
-Decision for a combination between mentor teams and individual on-demand support.
+Mentoring: Identification and invitation of a diverse group of individuals who can provide mentorship related to cyber security, various programming languages, design, entrepreneurship, marketing, and others.
+Decision for a combination of mentor teams and individual on-demand support.

 1 month before the hackathon